Mz. Hyde

 "Mz.
 Hyde" is a song by the hard rock band Halestorm.
 It is taken from their second album, The Strange Case Of... and was released as a single on October 21, 2013.
 The music video for the song was released to YouTube on February 4, 2014.

 According to Lzzy Hale, she wrote "Mz.
-Hyde" as a reflection of having two sides to her life, both on and off stage—she said that "For years I've been writing about these two sides of myself, and I wanted to capture that in a song."
-The title is an allusion to the classic novel Strange Case of Dr Jekyll and Mr Hyde.
+Hyde" as a reflection of having two sides to her life, both on and off stage—she said that "For years I've been writing about these two sides of myself, and I wanted to capture that in a song".
+The title is an allusion to the novel Strange Case of Dr Jekyll and Mr Hyde.